Canon 1D Mark IV vs SX60

 It is notable that the SX60 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark IV does not offer wifi capability.

 So how do things add up?
 Is there a clear favorite between the Canon 1D Mark IV and the Canon SX60?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D Mark IV: